galasa-dev/helm/README.md

 By default, the Galasa Ecosystem Helm chart will create a Kubernetes Secret containing configuration details for Dex.
 If you would like to apply your own Dex configuration as a Secret, your Dex configuration must be provided in a `config.yaml` key within the Secret and the value of the `config.yaml` key must be a valid Dex configuration.

-For more information on configuring dex, refer to the [Dex documentation](https://dexidp.io/docs).
+For more information on configuring Dex, refer to the [Dex documentation](https://dexidp.io/docs).

 Having configured your [values.yaml](charts/ecosystem/values.yaml) file, use the following command to install the Galasa Ecosystem Helm chart: